reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 But, because all mocking behavior is in a central place, we must pay attention to not break any  test cases when modifying this central code.
 Also, we don't know which test case requires which behavior when reading the test case.
 We have to guess or investigate the actual code to find out.

-We better declare the behaviour for each test case in isolation, so that the test cases are independent of each other.
+We better declare the behavior for each test case in isolation, so that the test cases are independent of each other.
 The code from above should be refactored to something like the following:

 ```java
   @BeforeEach